Nico Schüler: Academic activities

-Schüler's publications are focussed on the rediscovery of forgotten or underrepresented musicians (e.g., Jacob J. Sawyer, Sam Lucas, The Hyers Sisters, Billy Kersands, Wallace King, Cornelia Schröder-Auerbach), computer-applications in music research, methodology of music research, music of the 20th century (e.g., Dietrich Erdmann, Hanning Schröder, Kurt Schwaen, Burkhard Meier, or Peter Harlan), music theory pedagogy, and music historiography.
+Schüler's publications are focussed on the rediscovery of forgotten or underrepresented musicians (e.g., Jacob J. Sawyer, Sam Lucas, The Hyers Sisters, Billy Kersands, Wallace King, Gussie Davis, Cornelia Schröder-Auerbach), computer-applications in music research, methodology of music research, music of the 20th century (e.g., Dietrich Erdmann, Hanning Schröder, Kurt Schwaen, Burkhard Meier, or Peter Harlan), music theory pedagogy, and music historiography.
 He is the co-editor of the international book series Methodology of Music Research.
 Schüler is an editorial board member of the scholarly journal New Sound, and he was a keynote speaker at the 13th Biennial International Conference on Music Theory and Analysis in Belgrade in 2019.
 Further, he served as president of the American Musicological Society Southwest Chapter (2016-2019) and president of the College Music Society South Central Chapter (2007-2009 and 2017-2019).
 As a composer, he has written piano and electronic music, and he has been an officer of the Texas Chapter of the National Association of Composers USA (NACUSA).